SmithWillSuffice/PukahaPai/README_pukahapai.md

 ## MMT Macroeconomics Considerations

-I have not yet settled on the modelling specifics.
+Note to elf: the book I was writing `Monetary_economic_models.pdf` has some Minsky ODES models and discussions.
+I have not yet settled on the PukahaPai modelling specifics.
+Price, Phillips Curve, and other response functions will be different.
+We wan the MMT Phillips Curve to involve deliberate government policy (inferred from prevailing ideology, or optionally using the MMT BAse Case which is the JG Buffer, which flattens the Phillips Curve..

 **Features to implement:**
 1. Stock-Flow consistent, by using Godley Tables.